-Pre-requisites: MBUS 600 and (ACCT 260 and ACCT 261 or ACCT 263 or MBUS 560 or MBUS 502)
+Prerequisite: MBUS 600 and (MBUS 560 or MBUS 502)

 MBUS 520T - Financial Analysis

 The purpose of this course is to provide students with a basic theoretical foundation and tools to employ in financial decision-making.
 Of primary importance is provision for the necessary mathematical and analytical methods needed to continue into advanced finance courses.
 These techniques are commonly encountered by professional in all areas of business management.
 Also, the thought process and techniques introduced in this class can be readily applied to everyday personal decision making situations.